bratikov/percona-everest-php-client/docs/Api/DatabaseClusterApi.md

 listDatabaseClusters($namespace): \Everest\Model\DatabaseClusterList
 ```

-List of the created database clusters
+List database clusters

-List of the created database clusters
+This API lists all database clusters in the specified namespace.

 ### Example